zhtyolivia/pid-multimodal/README.md

 ### Step 2: Running nonlinear models

-Next, to perform early fusion on the lung radiopathomic dataset and obtain the cross-validation C-index of this model, navigate to `nonlinear_models` and run:
+Next, to perform early fusion on the lung radiopathomic dataset and obtain the cross-validation C-index of the early fusion model, navigate to `nonlinear_models` and run:
 ```
 CUDA_VISIBLE_DEVICES=0 python early_fusion.py --dataset lung_radiopathomic
 ```